Herbs for the Nervous System

 Curiously this is an approach which has never been taken up by orthodox medicine.
 There, the usual treatment of skin problems involves suppression of symptoms with steroids.
 Our subtle, non- invasive botanical nervines are not available in synthesized form.
 And the use of anti-histamines or benzodiazepines by the orthodox profession often achieves less lasting benefit to the patient than an additional burden of "impairment of intellectual function", drowsiness, further toxicity for an already compromised metabolism, and often life-long drug dependence.

-Botanical nervines, on the other hand, are free from toxicity and habituation.
+Botanical nervines, on the other hand, are mostly free from toxicity and habituation.
 Because they are organic substances and not man-made synthetic molecules, they possess a natural affinity for the human organism.
 They are extremely efficient in balancing the nervous system.
 Restoring a sense of well-being and relaxation is necessary for optimum health and for the process of self-healing.

 Herbal medicine can justifiably boast of Valeriana officinalis (Valerian), the ideal "tranquilizer".
 The rhizomes of this plant contain a volatile oil (which includes valerianic acid), volatile alkaloids (including chatinine), and iridoids (valepotriates) which have been shown to reduce anxiety and aggression and even to counteract the effects of ethanol .
 So effective is Valeriana in cutting out the interference of anxiety while maintaining normal mental awareness, that it enables the patient to continue the most complicated mental exercise without drowsiness, loss of consciousness or depression.
 Valerian has been usefully taken even before an examination or a driving test!